ish-gupta/Wild-Cats-Classification/README.md

 # Wild-Cats-Classification
-An image processing project to classify between Cheetahs and Jaguars.
+An image processing project to classify between the wild cats - Cheetahs and Jaguars.

 ## About the Project